Amritha Express

 The 16343 / 16344 Amritha Express is an express train operated by the Southern Railway zone of the Indian Railways.
 It run between in Kerala and Rameswaram in Tamil Nadu.

-At first, it was extended from Palakkad to Palakkad Town, then later extended upto Pollachi, then Madurai, and fourth time it’s extended to Rameswaram.
+At first, it was extended from Palakkad to Palakkad Town, then later extended up to Pollachi, then Madurai, and the fourth time it was extended to Rameswaram.
 This train marks as the direct connectivity train to Palani & Rameswaram from Kerala benefiting Malayali pilgrims to Palani Dhandayuthapani Swamy Temple and Rameswaram Ramanathaswamy Temple.
-This train also connects Pollachi, Palani and Dindigul places of Tamil Nadu directly to Rameswaram.
-Therefore this train will be a greatest benefit for the passengers enroute.
+This train also connects the towns of Pollachi, Palani and Dindigul in Tamil Nadu directly to Rameswaram.
+Therefore, this train will be a greatest benefit for the passengers en route.